HtmlUnit/htmlunit-cssparser/README.md

 * Check all your files are checked in
 * Execute "mvn clean test" to be sure all tests are passing
-* Update the version number in pom.xml
+* Update the version number in pom.xml and README.md
 * Execute "mvn clean test" to be sure all tests are passing
 * Commit the changes